Muhammad bin Tughluq (1972 film): Soundtrack

 The music was composed by S. Hanumantha Rao.

 Reception

 A reviewer for Andhra Jyothi praised the plot, satirical dialogues, and Nagabhushanam's performance, while criticising the comedic subplots which were extraneous to the main plot.
-Griddaluru Gopala Rao of Zamin Ryot reviewed the film negatively criticising the lack of novelty in the political satire, plot holes and romantic subplots.
-However, he praised the performances of Nagabhushanam and Krisnam Raju.
+Griddaluru Gopala Rao of Zamin Ryot reviewed the film more negatively, criticising the lack of novelty in the political satire, plot holes and romantic subplots.
+However, he praised the performances of Nagabhushanam and Krishnam Raju.